First home buyer duty exemption, concession or reduction

 The dutiable value of $600,000 or less.
 Dutiable value may be less than contract price in some circumstances, for example where you are entitled to an off-the-plan concession.

-All purchasers must also meet the First Home Owner Grant eligibility criteria and satisfy the residency requirement outlined in the Living in your home section above.
+All purchasers must also meet the First Home Owner Grant eligibility criteria and satisfy the residency requirement outlined in the earlier Living in your home section.
 If you buy the property with someone else, at least one of you must use the property as their home and satisfy the residence requirement.

 Like the first home buyer duty exemption and concession, it is available for both new and established homes.